 About Me

 Welcome!
-I am a postdoctoral research associate in the Department of Atmospheric Sciences at Texas A&M University.
+I am an assistant research scientist in the Department of Atmospheric Sciences at Texas A&M University.
 I study atmospheric convection, specifically deep convective clouds using observations from weather radars and lightning mapping array.
 I am currently working on disentangling the role of background meteorology and aerosols on deep convective updrafts as part of the DOE TRACER field campaign.
 As part of my Ph.D. dissertation at Purdue University, I worked on identification and tracking of polarimetric fingerprints such as differential reflectivity (ZDR) and specific differential phase (KDP) columns in tornadic storms.
 I also utilized ensemble Kalman filter (EnKF) radar data assimilation to study cold pool-lightning covariability while simulating these tornadic storms.

 Research Interests: